RikuKat/game-dev-foundry/MarketingPlanTemplate.md

 - Publish a patch or content update (bug fixes or new room, potion, skin)
 - Share “what’s next” roadmap or hint at future DLC
 - Pitch to late-cycle influencers or journalists
-- Participate in a seasonal Steam sale (as eligible)
+- Participate in sales, such as Steam seasonal sales and themed sales (as eligible)
 - Maintain social and newsletter activity

 ### Long-Tail Content